-Furry Migration has replaced it's 2017 convention code of conduct with a simplified unified code of conduct shared with all Minnesota Furs events.
+Furry Migration has a simplified unified code of conduct shared with all Minnesota Furs events.

 For the latest version of the code of conduct please visit MNFurs Code of Conduct page.
 The code of conduct here is provided for convenience and any conflicts with the one on MNFurs website is resolved by the MNFurs website version.